gigili/PHP-routing/README.md

 ### Note

-If you've named your main file differently, replace `index.php` in the `.htaccess` file with that ever your main application file is.
+If you've named your main file differently, replace `index.php` in the `.htaccess` file with whatever your main application file is.

 ## Quick start